Foreign relations of the Mughal Empire: Ottomans

 Babur's early relations with the Ottomans were poor because the Selim I provided Babur's rival Uzbek Ubaydullah Khan with powerful matchlocks and cannons.

 In 1507, when ordered to accept Selim I as his rightful suzerain, Babur refused and gathered Qizilbash servicemen in order to counter the forces of Ubaydullah Khan during the Battle of Ghazdewan in 1512.
 In 1513, Selim I reconciled with Babur (fearing that he would join the Safavids), dispatched Ustad Ali Quli and Mustafa Rumi, and many other Ottoman Turks, in order to assist Babur in his conquests; this particular assistance proved to be the basis of future Mughal-Ottoman relations.
 From them, he also adopted the tactic of using matchlocks and cannons in field (rather than only in sieges), which would give him an important advantage in India.
 Babur referred to this method as the "Ottoman device" due to its previous use by the Ottomans during the Battle of Chaldiran.

-Later in 1527, the Ottoman also assisted the Mughals in the battle of Khanwa.
+Later in 1527, the Ottoman also assisted the Mughals in the Battle of Khanwa.

+In 1626, Jahangir began to contemplate military alliance between the Ottoman Empire, the Mughals, and the Khanate of Bukhara of the Uzbeks against the Safavids, who had defeated the Mughals at Kandahar.
+Nur Jahan corresponded with Kösem Sultan, the most powerful Valide Sultan and regent of the Ottoman Empire.